 Two desktop computers for guests.
 There’s free wifi throughout the hotel.

 Sharing is caring.

 Though Z Hostel caters mainly to backpackers with their dorm-style accommodations, they do have a few private rooms at the top floor.
-The published rate for private rooms is PHP 2,700 a night with breakfast for two.
-We got ours at a discounted promo rate of PHP 2,049.
+The published rate for private rooms is PHP 2,430 a night with breakfast for two.

 As clean and comfortable as these private rooms are, they do have one major drawback.
 More on that later.